ninjaprawn/iFW/README.md

 State of Project
 ----------
-Project is currently 50% on the way.
-Currently on custom design.
+Project is currently 60% on the way.
+Currently on Push Notifications.
-Need to add custom design, Push Notifications, better API.
+Need to add Push Notifications, better API.
+Then bug fixes/enhancements.
 ETA: 15/04/16

 Building